Skip to Content

 Considered as the most sacred site in the entire country, the Grand Palace follows a strict dress code – no tank tops, see-through dresses, bare feet, or bare shoulders, and they don’t allow scarves to cover up, so bring some long-sleeve t-shirt and long pants with you.

-If you prefer to visit the Grand Palace + Wat Pho and Wat Arun with a knowledgeable guide, join this half-day private temple tour.
-BOOK IT HERE
+▶️ If you prefer to visit the palaces with a knowledgeable guide, join this half-day Bangkok: Grand Palace, Wat Pho, and Wat Arun Private Tour.
+It includes transfers, and all entrance fees. ➥ BOOK IT HERE

 12.30 PM: It’s Time to Shop!